practice area bg MOBILE practice area bg scaled

 Florida Statute § 627.736 requires that a car accident victim seek initial medical treatment within 14 calendar days of the crash to preserve PIP eligibility.
 This 14-day window begins on the date of the accident, not on the date symptoms become severe, not on the date you obtain a doctor’s appointment, and not on the date you realize you are injured.
 Miss the 14-day window entirely, and PIP coverage is denied regardless of how serious your injuries are or how directly they resulted from the crash.

-How Insurance Companies Exploit PIP Coverage to Deny or Limit Treatment
+How Do Insurance Companies Exploit PIP Coverage to Deny or Limit Treatment

 Florida’s PIP (Personal Injury Protection) system is meant to provide quick medical coverage after a car accident.
 In reality, insurers often use it to cut off or limit treatment.

-How Insurance Companies Fight Tampa Car Accident Claims: The Tactics You Will Face
+How Insurance Companies Fight Tampa Car Accident Claims

 Tampa car accident insurance claims are contested through a combination of legal strategy, evidence manipulation, and psychological pressure that experienced attorneys recognize and counter.
 Understanding these tactics before you encounter them is the first step toward ensuring that they do not succeed against your claim.